X

 Economic conditions leading up to the move

 This in mind, the Fed continues to point to progress being made on inflation: "Inflation has made progress toward the Committee's 2 percent objective but remains somewhat elevated," noted the statement which closed the meeting.
-In the statement that closed the September meeting, the Fed noted that it had "gained greater confidence" that inflation was moving sustainably toward 2 percent but omitted this language in November.
-Mr. Powell noted that the change in language was remove the suggestion that the Fed needed to gain greater confidence.
-Instead, it had become confident in the inflation trend.

-Mr. Powell's prepared remarks noted that "If the economy remains strong and inflation is not sustainably moving toward 2 percent, we can dial back policy restraint more slowly.
+Mr. Powell's prepared remarks again noted that "If the economy remains strong and inflation is not sustainably moving toward 2 percent, we can dial back policy restraint more slowly.
 If the labor market were to weaken unexpectedly or inflation were to fall more quickly than anticipated, we can move more quickly.
 Policy is well positioned to deal with the risks and uncertainties that we face in pursuing both sides of our dual mandate."

 Odds of Fed rate decreases

-The next Fed meeting comes in early December (17 & 18).
-Just prior to this meeting, futures markets reckoned that there is about a 70% chance that another cut of at least a quarter percentage point will come then; after the meeting closed, this improved to about a 75% probability, with 25% of futures-market contracts expecting no change in December.
-We'll see now these expectations evolve in coming weeks and review them in our weekly MarketTrends newsletter.
+Just prior to this meeting, futures markets reckoned that there was only about an 11% chance that another cut of at least a quarter percentage point will come then.
+After the meeting closed, this decreased to only about an 8% probability, with nearly 92% of futures-market contracts expecting no change.
+We'll see now these expectations evolve in coming weeks and reference them as needed in our weekly MarketTrends newsletter.

 Fed's "balance sheet" trends